-Our short tour of the Kingdom of Bhutan takes us through the western half of this fascinating country to experience what has long been considered the epitome of Himalayan birding.
-We will explore a cross-section of elevations in this bird-rich environment, travelling through magnificent moss-draped mid-altitude forests that blanket the hillslopes, up into alpine meadows and over a series of high mountain passes hung with prayer flags.
+Our shorter tour of the Kingdom of Bhutan, beginning and ending in Paro, focuses on the Inner Himalaya at the heart of this fascinating country.
+We will travel through magnificent moss-draped mid-altitude forests that blanket the hillslopes, up into alpine meadows and over a series of high mountain passes hung with prayer flags.
 We will visit in November, our tour coinciding with the time overwintering Black-necked Cranes return to the Phobjikha Valley.
-This tour offers an affordable introduction to birding in a country that is expensive to visit, and good opportunities to see some of the most enticing birds to inhabit the Eastern Himalayas, stunners such as Satyr Tragopan, Himalayan Monal, Blood Pheasant, Ward’s Trogon, Himalayan Cutia, Fire-tailed Myzornis, White-bellied Heron, Ibisbill, an incredible selection of scimitar-babblers, wren-babblers, thrushes, warblers and tits, all against a backdrop of the high Himalayas punctuated by colourful Buddhist stupas and imposing royal palaces.
+This tour offers an affordable introduction to birding in a country that is somewhat expensive to visit.
+We do not visit the subtropical forests of the foothills on this tour, where species overlap with neighbouring India, instead focusing on some of the most enticing birds to inhabit the higher elevations of the Eastern Himalayas, stunners such as Satyr Tragopan, Himalayan Monal, Blood Pheasant, Ward’s Trogon, Himalayan Cutia, Fire-tailed Myzornis, White-bellied Heron, Ibisbill, an incredible selection of scimitar-babblers, wren-babblers, thrushes, warblers and tits, all against a backdrop of the high Himalayas punctuated by colourful Buddhist stupas and imposing royal palaces.

 Day 1: Paro to Thimphu

 Today we ascend to 3150m as we cross Dochu La, where mixed forests of hemlock, fir, oak and rhododendron hold Striated, Spotted and Chestnut-crowned Laughingthrushes and a selection of fulvettas and yuhinas, heading towards Punakha for a two-night stay.
 Later this morning we will visit the Royal Botanical Park below the pass at Lamperi, where we will encounter a good selection of Bhutan’s higher elevation birds.
-These include Darjeeling and Rufous-bellied Woodpeckers, Blue-fronted Redstart, Brown Parrotbill, Black-eared Shrike-babbler and Streak-breasted Scimitar-babbler.
-Spend the afternoon birding within the Pho Chu Valley and along the Pho Chu River in search of one of our primary targets and one of the rarest birds in the world, the critically endangered White-bellied Heron, alongside Pallas’s Fish-Eagle and Crested Kingfisher.
+These include Darjeeling Woodpecker, Blue-fronted Redstart, Brown Parrotbill, Black-eared Shrike-babbler and Streak-breasted Scimitar-babbler.
+In the afternoon we will visit the magnificent Punakha Dzong, perhaps the most beautiful of Bhutan dzongs, before birding within the Pho Chu Valley and along the Pho Chu River in search of one of our primary targets and one of the rarest birds in the world, the critically endangered White-bellied Heron, alongside Pallas’s Fish-Eagle and Crested Kingfisher.

 Spend the day birding within Jigme Dorji National Park and along the Mo Chu River.
-This area hosts many of our targets, notably Black-tailed Crake, Little, Spotted and Slaty-backed Forktails, Red-headed Trogon, Beautiful Nuthatch, Mountain Bulbul, Small and Large Niltavas, Bhutan Laughingthrush, Spotted Elachura, Pygmy Wren-babbler, and all three species of tesia.
+This area hosts many of our targets, notably Wallcreeper, Little and Slaty-backed Forktails, Red-headed Trogon, Beautiful Nuthatch, Mountain Bulbul, Small and Large Niltavas, Bhutan Laughingthrush, Pygmy Cupwing, and all three species of tesia.

-This morning takes us up to 3420m at Pele La, looking for high altitude species such as Grey-sided Bush-warbler, Black-faced Laughingthrush, Long-tailed Thrush, Collared and White-winged Grosbeaks, Black-throated Parrotbill, White-throated Redstart, Plain Mountain Finch, Dark-rumped and Himalayan White-browed Rosefinches, Bearded Vulture, Himalayan Griffon, and with luck Red Panda, along the old road.
-Later, we will retrace our journey back west to Paro, looking and listening for any species we may so far have missed.
-Spend the late afternoon birding around Paro and along the Paro River, looking for Blue Whistling Thrush, White-collared Blackbird, Oriental Turtle Dove, Grey-backed Shrike, Olive-backed Pipit, Wallcreeper and Red-billed Chough.
+This morning takes us back up to Pele La at 3420m, to bird along the old road looking for high altitude species such as Grey-sided Bush-warbler, Long-tailed Thrush, Collared and White-winged Grosbeaks, Great and Black-throated Parrotbills, White-throated Redstart, Plain Mountain Finch, Dark-rumped and Himalayan White-browed Rosefinches, Bearded Vulture, Himalayan Griffon, and with luck Red Panda.
+Later, we’ll retrace our journey back west to Paro, looking and listening for any species we may so far have missed.
+Spend the late afternoon birding around Paro and along the Paro Chhu River, looking for Blue Whistling Thrush, Grey-backed Shrike, Olive-backed and Rosy Pipits, and Oriental Turtle Dove.

 The final day of the tour will take us to Chele La, at 3890m the highest pass accessible by road in Bhutan.
 Ascending through spruce, larch and pine forest above the treeline into alpine meadows we can expect to encounter a final selection of high-altitude specialties.
 In particular, we will look for four Himalayan pheasants, Blood Pheasant, Kalij Pheasant, the star-studded Satyr Tragopan and the superb Himalayan Monal, alongside Snow Pigeon, Chestnut-bellied Rock-thrush, Black-throated, Red-throated and Alpine Thrushes, Hodgson’s Treecreeper, White-browed Bush-robin, Himalayan Bluetail and Alpine Accentor.